 We encourage all members of The Ringling community to report all crimes and other emergencies to The Ringling Security Department immediately.
 If you are a witness or victim of a crime, it is important to report the crime so you can get help and support.
 Also, by telling Security what you know, you may assist in preventing others from becoming victims in the future.
 You should speak with Ringling Security if you know about a crime that has or might be committed, someone who was involved in committing a crime, someone who has threatened you or another person, has threatened to commit a crime, or any other activities you think may be criminal.
 Crimes which occur on Ringling property should be reported to The Ringling Security Office.
 Sometimes it may be uncertain if the location of a crime actually occurred on Ringling property.
 If you are certain the location of the crime was on The Ringling campus, contact Ringling Security 941-360-7366.
 If you are certain the location is outside The Ringling campus call the Sarasota Police Department or the Sarasota County Sherriff's Office or dial 911 for immediate assistance.
+If you are in doubt or circumstances require immediate police intervention, call 911 or any local agency, and responding officers will respond to you and make jurisdiction determinations after everyone is safe.

 We encourage Ringling community members to report crimes promptly and to participate in and support crime prevention efforts.
 The Ringling will be much safer when all community members participate in safety and security initiatives.
 Safety and security at The Ringling are the responsibility of every employee, volunteer and visitor on campus.
 Immediately report suspicious persons, incidents, and unsafe conditions by calling Ringling Security at 941-360-7366.
+If an emergency occurs, dial 911.
 Remaining observant and aware of your surroundings will help ensure The Ringling stays a safe place to learn, work and enjoy.